aaassseee/stripe_flutter_channel/README.md

 # stripe_flutter_channel

-Integration between Stripe payment gateway and flutter using native library iOS and Android
+Integration between Stripe payment gateway and flutter using native library iOS and Android Currently busy at the moment, will contiune to develop about mid May

 ## Getting Started
 To use this plugin, add shared_preferences as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).